Doping in Russia

 Systematic doping of Russian athletes has resulted in 51 Olympic medals stripped from Russia (and Russian associated teams), four times the number of the next highest, and more than 30% of the global total.
 Russia has the most competitors who have been caught doping at the Olympic Games in the world, with more than 150.

 The World Anti-Doping Agency (WADA) has described doping among Russian competitors as state-sponsored and systematic, with the Russian state being found to have supplied steroids and other drugs to athletes.
-Due to widespread violations of anti-doping regulations, including an attempt to sabotage ongoing investigations by the manipulation of computer data, WADA in 2019 banned the Russian Federation from all major sporting events, including the Olympic Games, for four years.
-In 2020 the Court of Arbitration for Sport (CAS) reduced the ban period to two years following an appeal by Russia.
+Due to widespread violations of anti-doping regulations, including an attempt to sabotage ongoing investigations by the manipulation of computer data, WADA in 2019 banned the Russian Federation from all major sporting events, including the Olympic Games, for four years, but in 2020 the Court of Arbitration for Sport (CAS) reduced the ban period to two years following an appeal by Russia.
 Competitors from Russia meanwhile may take part in international competitions under a neutral flag and designation.

+In May 2026, the International Olympic Committee lifted its suspension on Russia, paving the way for Russian teams to return to the Olympic fold before the Los Angeles 2028 Games.